Ret-2-Go on vacation!

 Shantae and

-the Seven Sirens is one of the best Shantae games, though arguably not the
+the Seven Sirens is a good Shantae games, though arguably not the

 best.
 It combines many of the quality of life and accessibility upgrades of the